 Applying for a business license with the Division of Revenue is the best way to get a handle on tax forms, and licensing requirements.
 The business licensing fee is $100 for motor vehicle dealers and $75 for wholesalers.

 Liability insurance is required for all dealers.
 It is a good idea to consult with a well-informed, Delaware-licensed insurance company because business insurance can be expensive and complicated.
 You may want to ask a lot of questions about the premium, deductibles, filing claims, coverage amounts, and certificates of insurance.

 Where you sell vehicles is just as important as how you sell them.
 Your car lot must have certain characteristics to qualify as a dealership site:

 - Office with telephone in business name

-- Lot space for five or more vehicles
+- Lot space for at least 5 vehicles

 You will be very interested in getting your dealer tags; the dealer plates make it possible for you to move vehicles between buyers and sellers without applying for a title and registration.

 The DMV is very particular about how you use the dealer tags and asks you to follow the rules laid out in the Dealer Manual.